Blockrazor/blockrazor/README.md

 #### Run meteor
 `meteor`
 (use `meteor --production` to minify everything and simulate production speeds
+While meteor is running, in a new shell from within the Blockrazor directory run:
+`mongorestore -h 127.0.0.1 --port 3001 -d meteor dump/meteor`
+(You will need Mongo to be installed so you have mongorestore on your system).

 ### Mongo errors
 If Mongo exists with status 1: